What do I mean—organizing your brain, deep-pressure receptors? What does this have to do with ADHD and sleep? I can explain.

 I slept 10 hours the other day—quite unusual for me.
 Lazing in bed that morning, I contemplated my new mattress topper.
 Could it be the reason?

 Then, I remembered an interview I did many years ago with Patricia Quinn, MD on the topic of ADHD and sleep.
 She explained how “swaddling” helps babies to go to sleep because it “organizes” their brain:

 The tight wrapping provides feedback through their joints; those deep-pressure receptors stimulate the brain and help to organize it.

 Perhaps that’s what happened to me.
-That cushy-but-supportive mattress topper activated those “deep-pressure receptors.”
+That cushy-but-supportive mattress topper activated my apparently long-neglected “deep-pressure receptors.”
 That’s certainly how it felt, anyway.

 As for my good sleep the other night, it’s not ADHD-related per se.
 But, from my perspective, ADHD is essentially “Extreme Human Syndrome”.
-That is, there’s nothing about ADHD that isn’t found in the rest of the human population; it’s simply the matter of degree.
+That is, there’s nothing about ADHD that isn’t found in the rest of the human population.
+It’s a matter of degree.
 So, whether you have ADHD, autism spectrum disorder, sensory processing disorder, or the typical effects of human aging, this “deep-pressure” aspect is worth paying attention to.

 Even though we have a “Sleep Comfort” bed, which my husband likes just fine, I’ve never found it comfortable.
 Decrease the sleep number, and there’s little support.
 Crank it up to 100, and this side-sleeper awakens with sore shoulders and hips.
 Purchasing a twin-size topper, just for my side, seemed the solution.